Tirthmoradiya/file_transfer/README.md

-# Parallel File Transfer
+# My Personal File Transfer

-A modern, high-performance file sharing application built with Flask that supports chunked uploads, parallel processing, and QR code sharing for easy mobile access.
+This is a personal file sharing tool I built for myself.
+It runs on my local network, supports large uploads with chunking and parallel transfers, and gives me a simple drag‑and‑drop UI.
+I also added a QR code so I can quickly open it on my phone when I need to move files between devices.

 ## Features